AdyGCode/ajg-ictprg302-at1/ReadMe.md

 ![img_12.png](assets/img_12.png)

-This will then pop-out a new area and you will find .gitignore at the top.
+This will then pop-out a new area, and you will find .gitignore at the top.

 ![img_13.png](assets/img_13.png)